-(iv) the Eighth Supplementary Agreement;
+(iv) the Eighth Supplementary Agreement; and

+(v) the Eleventh Supplementary Agreement;

-“the Eighth Supplementary Agreement” means the Eighth Supplementary Agreement, a copy of which is set out in Schedule 9;
+the Eighth Supplementary Agreement means the Eighth Supplementary Agreement, a copy of which is set out in Schedule 9;

+the Eleventh Supplementary Agreement means the Eleventh Supplementary Agreement, a copy of which is set out in Schedule 12;

-“the Resort Lands” means the combined areas of the Resort Site and the Site as respectively defined by the Agreement;
+the Resort Lands means the combined areas of the Resort Site and the Site as respectively defined by the Agreement;

-“the Second Supplementary Agreement” means the Second Supplementary Agreement, a copy of which is set out in Schedule 3;
+the Second Supplementary Agreement means the Second Supplementary Agreement, a copy of which is set out in Schedule 3;

-“the Seventh Supplementary Agreement” means the Seventh Supplementary Agreement, a copy of which is set out in Schedule 4;
+the Seventh Supplementary Agreement means the Seventh Supplementary Agreement, a copy of which is set out in Schedule 4;

-“the Supplementary Agreement” means the Supplementary Agreement, a copy of which is set out in Schedule 2.
+the Supplementary Agreement means the Supplementary Agreement, a copy of which is set out in Schedule 2.

 [Section 3 amended by No. 44 of 1987 s.
 4; No. 15 of 1990 s.
 4; No. 14 of 1996 s.
 4; No. 20 of 1997 s.
 4; No. 51 of 2003 s.
+4; No. 17 of 2008 s.
 4.]

 3A.
 Certain agreements altering Agreement capable of being scheduled to Act by order